Excellent tool for pronunciation practice, but not much else

 It’s easy to get started on ELSA.
 You enter your basic information and confirm your email address.
 Once your account is ready, the app gives you the choice to take a quick placement test or start with a lesson.
 It’s better to take the placement test so ELSA will know what difficulty level to grade you with.
 The test is easy and involves speaking a few sentences so the app can analyze your level.

-Once you have your level, you’re ready to start classes!
-Let’s look at some of the features the app offers:
+Once you have your level, you’re ready to start the lessons!
+Let’s look at some of the features the app offers.

 ELSA Speak offers 23 skills, or modules, that focus on different sounds and sound groupings.
 Each module has videos taught by a native speaker.
 They show you how to form the mouth shape and tongue placement to say the sound correctly.
 Then you practice common words that use the sound.
 While I didn’t find the videos to be that interesting, they were helpful.
 Repeating after the native speaker helps you get close to the correct pronunciation.
 You’ll be able to read this poem by Gerard Nolst Trenité in no time!